 \subsection{Pulse Data Measurement}

-In the proposed method, a smartwatch is worn over a blinking display and pulse data is measured.
-Pulse data measured from a PPG sensor equipped on a smartwatch can be used in various applications.
-However, the performance of the PPG sensor and the algorithm for measuring the pulse data will vary depending on the model of the smartwatch, and are not disclosed to the public.
-For this reason, we set the target heart rate manually in our evaluation experiment.
-We then observe the error between the target heart rate and the heart rate measured by the smartwatch and investigate the effects of the smartwatch model and display.
+Finally, in the proposed method, pulse data is measured by the smartwatch worn over the blinking display.
+Such pulse data measured by a PPG sensor on a smartwatch can be used in various applications.
+However, the performance of the PPG sensor and the algorithm for measuring pulse data vary among different smartwatch models and are not publicly accessible.
+Accordingly, we manually set the target heart rate in our evaluation experiment described below.

 \section{Evaluation}